Domain Generalization for In-Orbit 6D Pose Estimation: Related Works

 SPEC2019 also highlighted that all deep learning-based solutions overfit the synthetic training domain and therefore achieve a limited accuracy on real images.
 This problem, known as the domain gap, motivated a second edition, SPEC2021~\cite{park2023spec2021}, that brought several approaches to deal with the domain gap.
 They correspond either to domain adaptation or to domain generalization strategies.
 While the former assume that the target domain is known, the latter do not rely on any prior on this domain.
 As a result, \textit{domain adaptation techniques use images from the target domain} during training while \textit{domain generalization techniques only exploit synthetic images.} All top-scoring methods were unsurprisingly relying on domain adaptation techniques.
 The \textit{TangoUnchained} team~\cite{park2023spec2021} used data augmentation policies and adversarial landmark regression.
 Wang \etal~\cite{wang2023bridging} further explored the use of adversarial techniques by using Cycle-GAN~\cite{zhu2017unpaired} to train the network on semi-real images, and self-training.
 P{\'e}rez-Villar \etal~\cite{perez2022spacecraft} relied on pseudo-labeling of the HIL domains.
 Finally, Legrand \etal~\cite{legrand2024leveraging} exploited Neural Radiance Fields~\cite{mildenhall2021nerf} to augment the size of a training set made of few real images to train a pose estimator.
-Regarding the domain generalization strategies, Park and D'Amico~\cite{park2023robust} introduced SPNv2 which relies on multi-task learning, and image augmentation policies to bridge the domain gap.
-They further introduced an Online Domain Refinement (ODR) technique to fine-tune a pre-trained model on-board during the mission to achieve on-orbit domain adaptation.
+Regarding the domain generalization strategies, Park and D'Amico~\cite{park2023robust} introduced SPNv2 which relies on multi-task learning and image augmentation policies to bridge the domain gap.
+In addition, they proposed an Online Domain Refinement (ODR) technique to fine-tune a pre-trained model on-board during the mission to achieve on-orbit domain adaptation.
+Park and D'Amico further improved their work with SPNv3~\cite{park2024spnv3} which considered additional data augmentations such as DeepAugment~\cite{hendrycks2021many} and RandConv~\cite{xu2020robust}, as well as transformer-based architectures~\cite{xu2022vitpose}.
 Ulmer \etal~\cite{ulmer20236d} relied on dense 2D-3D correspondences prediction combined with pose hypothesis and refinement as well as data augmentation techniques.
 Finally, Cassinis \etal~\cite{cassinis2023leveraging} exploited augmentation techniques to train a HRNet~\cite{sun2019hrnet} to perform keypoint regression.
 This paper bridges the domain gap through a learning strategy that aims at domain generalization, \ie, assuming no prior knowledge on the target domain.
-This strategy leverages multi-task learning and aggressive data augmentation techniques, \ie, seen as a form of domain randomization.
+Our method builds on the domain generalization paradigm followed by SPNv2~\cite{park2023robust} and Cassinis \etal~\cite{cassinis2023leveraging} but offers a different perspective from those works.
+While the main purpose of the multi-task learning framework used to train the backbone of SPNv2 is to promote task-agnostic features, our framework further encourages the learning of a geometry-aware representation through the auxiliary face segmentation task.
+Similarly, while the Data Augmentation policies of SPNv2 and Cassinis \etal aimed at enlarging the training set distribution by synthesizing plausible samples, our Domain Randomization strategy goes one step further.
+Our augmentation policies are designed to aggressively transform the original images through, e.g., deletion of parts of the images, simulation of severe over/under-exposure, or texture alterations.
+This forces the network to exploit more subtle features.